theoboiss/Deep-Agora/README.md

 It can either be added to the defaults datasets of the **`deep_learning_lab.orchestration`** module or be added via the *`Orchestrator.ingestDatasets`* method.

 By default, the patched dataset is in the *results* folder and in the sub-folder named after the *"specified labels"*, under the name *training_data*.
+For example: if you patched a dataset with TextLine label, the dataset will be at the location *results/TextLine/training_data/*.

 ### Training